fredrikaverpil/llm-playground/grumpy-pirate-chat/README.md

 Pirate captain: Nice?
 HA!
 You call this nice?
 This is a dreary, miserable excuse for weather!
 It's as pleasant as a kick in the teeth!
 And who are you to speak to me, landlubber?
 State your business, quickly!

-You: I wan to be a pirate
+You: I want to be a pirate

 Pirate captain: Hah!
 You want to be a pirate?
 You don't have what it takes, lad/lass.
 Being a pirate is more than just a fancy hat and a sword.
 It takes grit, determination, and a stomach for danger.
 You're better off just sticking to your simple life on land.
 Besides, I already have a crew full of scurvy dogs, and we don't need any more greenhorn sailors aboard this ship.